paulodiovani/blog.diovani.com/technology/_drafts/2026-04-08-use-git-worktrees-to-enable-parallel-ai-agents.md

 These are all minor issues and easily avoided.
 I myself keep the application running on a main Worktree and use it for my primary task at hand, while using separate ones for less important work.

 On the good side, using several Worktrees can greatly speed up the work for tasks that are expected to be done in parallel from start.
-For example, when writing a new API endpoint + its front-end consumer, or writing a library + use it from the main app.
+For example, when writing a new API endpoint + its front-end consumer, or writing a library + using it from the main app.

 Git Worktrees were created to enable parallel work on different branches many years ago, but looking at it today it feels like they were made for AI assisted development. 🤖

 ## Appendix: Using TMUX to switch across Git Worktrees

-If you use [tmux](https://github.com/tmux/tmux/wiki) or [GNU screen](https://www.gnu.org/software/screen/) they can give even more power to Git Worktrees + Ai Agents.
+If you use [tmux](https://github.com/tmux/tmux/wiki) or [GNU screen](https://www.gnu.org/software/screen/) they can give even more power to Git Worktrees + AI Agents.

 These tools have similar capabilities to terminal tabs or in-editor terminals, for splitting or switching between different instances.
 But they provide an additional feature for the workflow proposed above: they are easily scriptable.